Yichuans/datasheet/content/pelican_Wadden_Sea_Extension_FINAL.md

 STAFF
 -----

 The property is well supported in terms of human resources, with 213 permanent positions covering technical experts, scientists and rangers as well as an additional 200 staff funded by NGOs and local governments.
-The overview of staffing level is confined to the staffing of government organizations which are directly related to the protection and management of the property for its nature protection values.
-The overview does not include the extensive staff of non-governmental organizations working in this field notwithstanding their crucial importance for the protection of the property.
+The overview of staffing level is confined to the staffing of government ganizations which are directly related to the protection and management of the property f its nature protection values.
+The overview does not include the extensive staff of non-governmental ganizations wking in this field notwithstanding their crucial imptance f the protection of the property.
 It is however not possible to provide an overview of the exact staffing level in this sense, since their tasks are very diverse.
-Neither have those organizations been included which execute normal management tasks in the property such as nature managers, maintenance of shipping channels and installations for shipping safety, police tasks and other tasks vital for the overall management of the property.
-The overview is predominantly confined to staff directly involved in policy making and information tasks.
+Neither have those ganizations been included which execute nmal management tasks in the property such as nature managers, maintenance of shipping channels and installations f shipping safety, police tasks and other tasks vital f the overall management of the property.
+The overview is predominantly confined to staff directly involved in policy making and infmation tasks.

 BUDGET
 ------